 Boyum uses the logging platform NLog as part of its logging system.
 If for some reason a version of NLog is installed into the GAC (Global Assembly Cache), the version of NLog in the GAC will take precedence over any other installed versions.
 This could cause our applications and services to fail during startup.

 When using our add-on and services make sure no third-party software will install NLog into the GAC.

-In general installing NLog into the GAC is a very bad idea as the assembly is strong named and any software doing this can break unrelated software.
+In general, installing NLog into the GAC is a very bad idea as the assembly is strongly named and any software doing this can break unrelated software.
 From Microsoft:

 "As a general guideline, keep assembly dependencies private, and locate assemblies in the application directory unless sharing an assembly is explicitly required. " (Sharing NLog is not explicitly required)

 If you find software that installed NLog into the GAC we recommend contacting the developers and asking them to use a local copy of NLog instead of registering NLog in the GAC.

 We, unfortunately, cannot work around this as this is how the .NET framework is designed.